How to download Google Chrome (32-bit, 64-bit, MSI, PKG/DMG, etc.)

 • Bundle: This is a package installer containing both the Chrome browser and optional administrative templates, aka ADMX/ADML files.
 It can be useful for organizations or IT administrators setting up Chrome with pre-configured policies.

-• MSI: Is a Windows Installer package specifically designed for enterprise deployments.
+• MSI: A Windows Installer package specifically designed for enterprise deployments.
 It’s useful for system administrators to automate Chrome installation via tools like Group Policy, SCCM, or Active Directory.

 3. Architecture (highlighted 3 in the next screenshot):